goschtl/zope/Zope3/trunk/src/zope/interface/README.txt

 Note that the implementer decorator may modify it's argument.
 Callers should not assume that a new object is created.

-Also note that, at least for now, implementer cannt be used with
+Also note that, at least for now, implementer can't be used with
 classes:

   >>> zope.interface.implementer(IFoo)(Foo)